rstudio/learnr/README.md

     )
     ```

+Note that for the examples above we specify the `echo = FALSE` option on the R code chunks that produce the quesitons.
+This is required to ensure that the R source code for the questions is not printed within the document.

 This is what the above example quiz questions would look like within a tutorial:

 ![](README_files/images/questions.png){width=731 height=521}

+### Random Answer Order

 If you want the answers to questions to be randomly arranged, you can add the `random_answer_order` option.
 For example: